 In the test, I formulated the statements either in a positive or negative format.
 In the analysis, I assigned values between 1 and 6 to the responses, depending on the type of question.
 These points turn the answer into a score.

-The higher the score, the healthier the behavior or state of the matter.
+The higher the score, the better it is.
 Every answer with a score above 5.0 is healthy.
 Grades between 4.0 and 4.9 are ok.
 While they are not perfect, the hypothesis is that they do not hurt the blessings yet.
 The analysis will show whether the limits are appropriate.

 Grades below 4.0 are dangerous and below 3.0 are critical.
 In the reports to the test-takers, I surround toxic scores with a black box to draw extra attention.
 I recommend the test takers to fix the issues below 4.0.